l5s-s5l/rockify/README.md

 ### `yarn install`

-installs all the needed depenedencies
+installs all the needed dependencies

 ## Available Scripts